Asset Orientation vs. Market Orientation

 The objective of market orientation is sustainable profit growth.
 The market is made up of the customer, the competitor, and the value-adding chain.
 You need to take all three into consideration in your analysis.

-- Value-Adding Chain: Understand the dynamics of the entire value chain, including political and economic constraints.
+Understand the dynamics of the entire value chain, including political and economic constraints.

-This graphic is also the front end of Future Business History℠.
+The above diagram is also the front end of Future Business History℠.
 Future Business History is part of the process designed to lead a company or business through developing a vision and an aggressive growth strategy.